 Here too, research has identified that the price of a diamond is a key driver for consumers’ purchase decisions.
 Surprisingly, this is even more a factor among the wealthy who can, we would imagine, afford to pay higher prices and opt for a natural diamond.
 But then again, the wealthy didn’t get wealthy by spending as much as they can.

 The figures speak for themselves.
 The man-made diamond jewellery market was worth $1.9 billion in 2018 and is expected to grow 22% annually to $5.2 billion by 2023 and $14.9 billion by 2035.
 Moreover, production of man-made diamonds is also increasing: from 350,000 carats in 2014 to 4.2 million carats in 2016 and it is continuing to grow.
 To quote the great dream weaver, Walt Disney, the future looks “bright and glittering” indeed for both the manufacturers, vendors and consumers of lab-grown diamonds.

-Tangerine trees and marmalade skies
+Green diamonds, tangerine trees, and marmalade skies

 As crystallized carbon grown synthetically in a controlled laboratory environment, lab-grown diamonds have similar magical qualities as earth-mined diamonds and are extremely difficult to distinguish from their natural cousins.
 Given the market surveys and shifting consumer trends, the traditional industry players have since attempted to re-adapt their strategies.
 Lab-grown diamonds are no longer “Lucy in the sky” – eccentric blips in the eye of the consumer – they are taken seriously.